desmos-labs/docs/docs/04-validators/03-setup.md

 desmos keys show <key_name> -a --bech val
 ```

+:::warning Note
-::: warning Note To be in the validator set, you need to have more total voting power than the 200th validator.
+To be in the validator set, you need to have more total voting power than the 200th validator.
 :::